 What’s your recent best buy?

 Microsoft One Note allows me to be more productive.
-It’s just as valuable as Excel and Teams if you can get to a high user level.
+If you can reach a high user level, it’s just as valuable as Excel and Teams.

 Which book would you recommend?